OscarLarm/Burger/reflections/oscar-journal.md

 ---
 ### 2024-10-04

 I sent a message in the group chat to see how it's progressing.
-Malte said that he had fixed the endpoint for kitchenview, and gotten it to read json.
+We should try to meet up as a group this weekend to get things put together.